Topic IndexLibrary Index

 Performing special procedures or care such as suctioning or special dressings

-The follow-up care plan for each baby includes identifying a primary care pediatrician and specialists for any special needs of the baby, and readying the home for the arrival of the baby.
+The follow-up care plan for each baby includes identifying a primary health care provider and specialists to help with any special needs of the baby.
+Parents also need to get the home ready for the baby.
 This may include arranging for special home care services or equipment.

-If possible, request a parenting room so you can stay with your baby a night or two before discharge.
-This often helps parents feel more secure because they can assume total care with nurses and other care providers nearby.
-Ask about the hotline number or call center number if you need to call and ask questions once you take your baby home.
+If possible, request a parenting room so you can stay with your baby a night or two before taking your baby home.
+This often helps parents feel more secure because they can take over the care of their baby with nurses and other care providers nearby.
+Ask if your hospital has a hotline number or call center you can call if you have questions once you take your baby home.

 Online Medical Reviewer: